Iliyan-Y/yew-actix-web-app/README.md

 ---

-## Useful rust packages
+## Useful rust packages and commands

+- `cargo doc --open` - build and show project dependency docs

-whatfeatures
+- whatfeatures

 > - `cargo install cargo-whatfeatures` to install it globally
 > - usage in a project `cargo whatfeatures serde`